 Skin infection of the foot

 Foot infection is almost always either fungal or bacterial.
 Fungal foot infection is called tinea pedis or athlete’s foot.
 Different types of dermatophyte fungus are responsible for this infection.
 And it is commonly found in damp places like showers or locker room floors.

 A bacterial infection on the skin if extends under the skin is called cellulitis.
 Therefore, it can develop after any disruption in the skin which allows bacteria to enter and grow.
 Most often, these bacteria are either Streptococcus or Staphylococcus.
 These bacteria are found throughout the environment.

-Diabetic patients are most susceptible, since high blood sugar inhibits healing and wounds can become chronic or deeply infected.
-Its treatment involves keeping the skin dry and clean at all time.
+Diabetic patients are most susceptible since high blood sugar inhibits healing and wounds can become chronic or deeply infected.
+Its treatment involves keeping the skin dry and clean at all times.